My work with the charity Help for Heroes

 The Confidence Behind the Camera

 Confidence has always been at the heart of my work.
 I first picked up a camera searching for the very thing I lacked—hoping to see myself more clearly and kindly.
+That journey now informs everything I do: helping people see their beauty, tell their story, and find their power, whether through portraiture or peer-led group work.

 If you’d like to learn more about me and my photography services head to my about page > Siorna Photography